smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_re-connection.md

 ```
 [MAIN]
 "AppTransportChangeTimer" = 500 ms
-defines the timeout for waiting the mobile app to reconnect between Bluetooth and USB transports change
+Defines the timeout period SDL Core will wait for an application to re-register via alternate transport during 'transport switch'.
+If the application fails to re-register within this time, SDL Core shall inform HMI that the application has unregistered.

 ```